ryman1/keeweb-wiki/Engineering.md

 - app-view is too big and has non-view responsibilities
 - scrolling init is complicated and requires css tricks every time
 - group shouldn’t inherit menu
-- remove jQuery itself replace jQuery-style dom patches with reactive rendering
+- remove jQuery itself and replace jQuery-style dom patches with reactive rendering